bennyschmidt/ragdoll-studio/ragdoll-api/README.md

 `POST /v1/prompt`

-Prompt the persona with a question.
+Prompt the ragdoll with a question.

 **key**: `string`

-> The persona's identifier (the same as its `knowledgeURI` upon configuration).
+> The ragdoll's identifier (the same as its `knowledgeURI` upon configuration).

 **input**: `string`